lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 ## Section 13.3: Calculating Likelihoods for State-dependent diversification models

 To calculate likelihoods for state-dependent diversification models we use a pruning algorithm with calculations that progress back through the tree from the tips to the root.
 We will follow the description of this algorithm in Maddison et al. [-@Maddison2007-vu].
-We have already used this paper to derive likelihoods for constant rate birth-death models on trees (Chapter 12), and this derivation is closely related that previous approach.
+We have already used this approach to derive likelihoods for constant rate birth-death models on trees (Chapter 12), and this derivation is similar.

 We consider a phylogenetic tree with data on the character states at the tips.
 For the purposes of this example, we will assume that the tree is complete and correct – we are not missing any species, and there is no phylogenetic uncertainty.
 We will come back to these two assumptions later in the chapter.